 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
-Formed over millions of years, the volcanic plain is the third largest of its kind in the world and was used by traditional owners for food, medicines and materials.
+Formed over millions of years, the volcanic plain is the third largest of its kind and has been used by traditional owners for food, medicines and materials for thousands of years.

-By focusing on a real-life issue and learning about local species, you’ll gain an insight into the importance of conservation and the impacts us human can have on wildlife.
+By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

-- How natural and human factors that have influenced the characteristics of the grassland landscape over time
+- The influence of human impact on the characteristics of the grasslands over time